 Also, you cannot compare calculated arithmetic metrics that are created from the metrics already created in Analytical Designer.
 For details, see Create Calculated Metrics in Visualizations.

 Why do I see “Unsupported metrics and attributes are hidden” when I apply time over time comparison?

 Analytical Designer displays this message in scenarios such as:

-- You apply comparison to an insight and then switch to another insight type that does not support comparison.
+- You apply comparison to a visualization and then switch to another visualization type that does not support comparison.

-- You apply comparison to insights with Stack by/Segment by.
+- You apply comparison to visualizations with Stack by/Segment by.